William S. Bowdern

-William S. Bowdern (February 13, 1897 - April 25, 1983) was a Catholic priest of the Society of Jesus in St. Louis, Missouri.
+William S. Bowdern (February 13, 1897 – April 25, 1983) was a Catholic priest of the Society of Jesus in St. Louis, Missouri.
 He was the author of The Problems of Courtship and Marriage printed by Our Sunday Visitor in 1939.
-He was a graduate of and taught at St. Louis University High School; he also taught at St. Louis University.
+He was a graduate of and taught at St. Louis University High School; he also taught at Saint Louis University.